-- upgrade planning

-- · pre-upgrade steps: customtt, backups

-- ensure all nodes "B" are active

-- ensure all nodes "A" are inactive

-- upgrade all nodes "A" first to the new release

-- · schedule and perform a switchover to all nodes "A"

-- ensure nodes "A" work well (otherwise switchover back to nodes "B")

-- · upgrade all nodes "B" to the new release

-- · perform system post-upgrade testing/cleanup
+- · software upgrade planning - · pre-upgrade steps: customtt, backups - · making all "B" nodes active - · ensure that all "A" nodes are standby - · upgrading all "A" nodes to the new release - · scheduling and performing a switchover to all "A" nodes - · ensuring that "A" nodes work well (otherwise, switch over back to "B" nodes) - · upgrading all "B" nodes to the new release - · performing system post-upgrade testing/cleanup

-the only allowed way to upgrade sip:carrier is described above.
+The only allowed software upgrade path is the one described above.
 All the other theoretically possible upgrade scenarios can lead to unpredictable results.

 Nodes "A" and "B" MUST be used as described in this document.
-It is NOT allowed to swipe them unless proxy replication (of MySQL on port 3308) is configured on the db01b node.
+It is NOT allowed to swap them unless proxy replication (of MySQL on port 3308) is configured on the db01b node.

-10.3 Planning a Software Upgrade
+12.3 Planning a software upgrade